-West Nile virus is a disease spread by mosquitoes.
+West Nile virus causes a viral disease and is spread by mosquitoes.
 The condition ranges from mild to severe.

 Researchers believe West Nile virus is spread when a mosquito bites an infected bird and then bites a person.